handoniumumumum/openapi-JournalExample/README.md

 # openapi-example

-This is an example OpenAPIv3 for my video game journaling interface.
+This is an OpenAPIv3 description of a video game journaling API.

 **[Click here for SwaggerUI](https://handoniumumumum.github.io/openapi-JournalExample)**